DKokh/MD-trajectory_analysis/examples/README.md

 However, to analyze a large set of trajectories a simple python script is usually more useful.

 This example provide a template script that, after small adjastment, can be used to generate IFPs for
-    (i) a single MD trajectory
+    - a single MD trajectory
-    (ii) a set of MD trajectories.
+    - a set of MD trajectories.
-    (iii) a set of Equilibration MD trajectories and dissociation RAMD trajectries All steps are also included in IFP.py, that can be adjasted for a particualr task
+    - a set of Equilibration MD trajectories and dissociation RAMD trajectries All steps are also included in IFP.py, that can be adjasted for a particualr task

 1. Prerequisite: